 - Water absorbing toys that expand when wet

-Drug manufacturers must follow the Food and Drug Administration’s guidelines about the manufacturing, promotion and sale of their pharmaceutical products.
+Drug manufacturers must follow the Food and Drug Administration’s guidelines regarding the manufacturing, promotion, and sale of their pharmaceutical products.
 They also carry the responsibility of notifying doctors and consumers of the drug’s potential side effects.

-Even if manufacturers follow the FDA’s regulations, they can still be held liable for dangerous medications.
+Even if manufacturers follow the FDA’s regulations, they can still be held liable for dangerous drugs and medications.

 Defective Medical Devices

-While medical devices have improved health care for many patients, these devices can have catastrophic consequences when they are defective.
+While medical devices have improved health care for many patients, these devices can have catastrophic consequences when they are defective, causing injuries, birth injuries, and more.
 If a manufacturer designs and sells a defective medical device, the device can end up seriously injuring the patient it was supposed to help.

 Instead of issuing a recall, some manufacturers will try to cover up the problem and deny that anything is wrong with their device.